 BLAKELY: My car.
 Ding, ding, ding.

-HOFFMAN: I haven’t had the chance to answer my own lightning round questions—yet.
+HOFFMAN: I haven’t had the chance to answer my own lightning round questions – yet.
 But if I did, I’d be torn between two answers.
 The first is that I do my best thinking with other people.
 Usually with just one person at a time.
 I have a thick skin, and I don’t mind being challenged.
 In fact, I usually ask people to tell me all the reasons why my idea will fail.
-This lets me take a spark of an idea and shape it into something that can win.
 This gives me an edge when it comes to spotting landmines and roadblocks, even before I act on my idea.

 But my second answer is about location.
 Some people think big in familiar places, like the shower, or their favorite running path.
 And it makes sense – familiar spots let you go on autopilot, while your mind wanders.
 But my favorite thinking spots are ones that are brand new.

 HOFFMAN: I do my best thinking essentially in cafes or new spaces.
-Places that I haven’t been in a lot, usually requires a little bit of bustle, it doesn’t have to have people or not, but it has to have a thing where I can really focus on just a purely blank page, new part of thinking.
+Places that I haven’t been in a lot usually require a little bit of bustle, it doesn’t have to have people or not, but it has to have a thing where I can really focus on just a purely blank page, new part of thinking.